EmilioPeJu/dls_ade/README.md

 To review logs produced by the scripts for a given user, visit https://graylog2.diamond.ac.uk and search `package:dls_ade AND username:fedid` (replacing `fedid` for the users FedID)

+For releases on the build server, it is possible to view both logs from the client side script (i.e. dls-release.py) as well as the build server process.
+See all logs for a given module that you have released with the search:
+`username:FEDID module:MODULE` replacing FEDID and MODULE.